Final group project

 The final report will be submitted via Blackboard by a single group member.

-During the last two days of class, you will give a seven minute presentation on the project.
+During the last day of class, you will give a seven minute presentation on the project.
 This includes five minutes of talking (among the four of you) and two minutes of answering audience questions.
 Every group member must speak.

 If you’re able to do so, I strongly encourage you to give a demonstration of your project.